A person working on a piece of wood.

 Is your company ready for the CTA?

-Most of the companies affected by this new regulation are small businesses.
-If your company has 20 or less full-time employees, it's likely affected too.
+If you are not a sole proprietor and your business has 20 or less full-time employees, it may be affected too.
 If you haven't yet taken action to prepare for these changes, here are several suggestions:

 And if this is all new to you, remember that if your company existed in 2023, you have until January 1, 2025 to file your BOI reports.
 But if you're just starting your company, you have 90 days from the time your company's establishment is official.